sandeepkirangudla/tiger_assessment/README.md

 >
 # Program Execution
 The goal of the project is to generate a summary table of all given 3 data files.
 Below is the step by step process of executing this program.
-The user runs *bird_collision.py* file.
+The user import *Tiger_Assessment* library from pip by running the following command.
+(<b>pip install Tiger-Assessment </b>).
 This opens up a GUI in which the user have to provide

  **1. Input Path and File Name
  2. Output Folder Path**